cisco-open/AdversaryShield/README.md

 ### Usage

-Launch the application and use the Strategos provided interface to store the plugins (and their parameters) via the plugins view.
+Launch the application and use the Strategos provided interface to store the defenses (and their parameters) via the defenses view.
-__WIP__: The run view will provide the user with the posibility of running a prompt through the plugins towards the desired LLM and have the outputs filtered in case of adversial attacks.
+__WIP__: The run view will provide the user with the posibility of running a prompt through the defenses towards the desired LLM and have the outputs filtered in case of adversial attacks.
 Outputs with respective inputs will be tracked within the database for later review of mitigations.

 ## Authors
 - Charles Fleming (chfleming@cisco.com), Project Manager